4 Rochester teens crash stolen car while trying to steal second car

 Just before 6 p.m. officers responded to the area of South Union Street near Chapman Avenue, for a vehicle theft in progress.

-Four teenagers — aged 13, 14, 15, and 15 — were found on scene in an already-stolen Hyundai Elantra, officers said, attempting to steal a Hyundai Tuscon.
+Four teenagers — aged 13, 14, 15, and 15 — were found on scene in an already-stolen Hyundai Elantra, officers said, attempting to steal a Hyundai Tucson.

 Police said that as officers responded, the driver of the Elantra attempted to flee, crashing into several parked cars.
 No injuries were reported, according to officers, and all four suspects were safely detained after a short foot chase.